Your guide to a more innovative company

 A strategic innovator

 Your company’s level of innovation is characterized by strategic innovation activities, large-scale research and development activities and increasing internationalization.
-You have grown from a systemic innovator to a strategic editor.
+You have grown from a systematic innovator to a strategic player.

 Level 5